simran-nijjar/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-Tic Tac Toe is a single-player game written in Python where a user can play against the computer in the classic game of Tic Tac Toe.
+Tic Tac Toe is a two-player game written in Python where a user can play against the computer in the classic game of Tic Tac Toe.
 There are three different algorithms -- MinMax, Alphabeta, and Expectimax --  for the player to choose from.
 The algorithm determines which moves the computer takes.
 The default algorithm is MinMax.
 The board dimensions are default 3 rows by 3 columns and 3 items in a line to be considered a match.
 The user can change the dimensions of the board when running the command to run the game.
 Note that the height, width, and number of items in a match must be equal to or greater than 3.
 If any of the dimensions are less than 3, the board will be sent to 3 x 3 x 3.